Parental leave and pensions

 A member of a defined contribution scheme can continue to pay contributions during their parental leave.
-During the period of paid parental leave, personal contributions are based on the actual earnings the individual is receiving.
+During the period of ordinary and any additional paid parental leave, personal contributions are based on the actual earnings the individual receives.
 Employer contributions are based on the level of earnings immediately before parental leave.
 If the employer matches contributions they must match the contributions before parental leave started.

-If the member decides to stop paying contributions then the employer can also stop contributions.
+If the individual decides to stop paying contributions, the employer can also stop contributions.

 A member of a defined benefit scheme will have any period of paid parental leave counted as pensionable service.
 This means benefits will continue to accrue as they did before parental leave.
 Any personal contributions though will be based on the actual earnings the individual is receiving.

-If the member decides to take a period of unpaid leave after the paid period ends, this will not count as pensionable service.
+If they decide to take a period of unpaid leave after the paid period ends, this will not count as pensionable service.
 When they return to work, they may be able to pay additional contributions to cover the period of unpaid leave when they weren't contributing.